Red-breasted toucan

-The green-billed toucan (Ramphastos dicolorus), or red-breasted toucan, is a near-passerine bird in the family Ramphastidae, the toucans, toucanets, and aracaris.
-It is found in Argentina, Brazil, and Paraguay.
+The red-breasted toucan or green-billed toucan (Ramphastos dicolorus) is a bird in the family Ramphastidae, the toucans, toucanets, and aracaris.
+It is found in Argentina, Brazil, Bolivia and Paraguay.

 Taxonomy and systematics

-The green-billed toucan is sister to the channel-billed toucan (R. vitellinus) and Choco toucan (R. brevis).
+The red-breasted toucan is sister to the channel-billed toucan (R. vitellinus) and Choco toucan (R. brevis).
 It is monotypic.

 Description

-The green-billed toucan is 42 to 48 cm long and weighs 265 to 400 g; it is the smallest member of genus Ramphastos.
+The red-breasted toucan is 42 to 48 cm long and weighs 265 to 400 g; it is the smallest member of genus Ramphastos.
 The sexes are alike though the female's bill is shorter than the male's.
 Their bill is mostly green to green-yellow, with a vertical black line at its base, red and ivory tomial "teeth", and some green striations on the maxilla.
 Their crown, nape, upperparts, and tail are black but for red uppertail coverts.
 Their face is yellow with bare red, blue, and yellow-green skin around the eye.
 Their throat and breast are yellow with a red area within the lower breast.
 Their belly and undertail coverts are red and their flanks black.